KaraWatts/ManateeWatch/README.md

 - **Social Media Integration**: Share manatee sighting events and locations.
 - **Local Event API Integration**: Import events related to manatee conservation from various platforms.
 - **AI Integration**: Enhance features for predicting manatee sightings.

+## Installing ManateeWatch on iOS
+- Open Safari and navigate to [manateewatch.com](http://manateewatch.com)
+- Once the site loads, tap the Share button at the bottom center of the screen.
+- In the Share menu, locate the “Add to Home Screen” option.

+## Installing ManateeWatch on Android
+- Open Chrome and navigate to [manateewatch.com](http://manateewatch.com)
+- Tap the menu button, usually three vertical dots, in the top right corner
+- Select Add to Home screen
+- Tap Add in the pop-up

 ## Database Schema